Christmas expenses 2024: what can you claim?

-Throwing a seasonal shindig is a great way for you and your team to come together and celebrate everything you’ve accomplished in the year.
-Many businesses will leap at the chance to party in-person, but others will keep the celebration virtual, especially with more people now working remotely on a permanent basis.
+Throwing a seasonal shindig is a great way for you and your team to come together and celebrate everything you’ve accomplished this year.
+Many businesses will leap at the chance to party in-person.
+Others may celebrate virtually, especially with so many people working remotely or in a hybrid model.
+As an employer, you can include the party in your profit and loss statement as a business cost, since staff entertaining is tax deductible.
+But you may be wondering whether the party would have any tax implications for your team.

 - be open to all your employees